-6 Tips For Surviving The Holidays With Your Partner & Not Going Insane
+6 Tips For Surviving The Holidays As A Couple

 The holidays fill me with joy and joyness.
 But they also fill me with anxiety, guilt, and sadness.
 Did I get the right gifts?
 How are things going to be the same since my beloved aunt passed away?
 Will I make it through the holidays without killing my partner?

 OK, that last one is bit of an exaggeration, but between tighter budgets, travel, shopping (which means traffic and crowds), impromptu family reunions, high school friends, and new in-law traditions, I know I'm going to be left with very little emotional energy and patience for my sweet wife.